 A headhunter can help in your media job search.
 There are two types of headhunters who are common in the industry.

-The first headhunter is paid by the media company to find qualified candidates for job openings.
+The first kind is paid by the media company to find qualified candidates for job openings.
 You can send your materials to this kind of headhunter in the hopes they will pass them along to clients.
 The downside is that you'll likely never know if or when your resume is being sent out.

-A second type of headhunter charges you for its services.
+A second type of headhunter charges you for their services.
 Because you're the client, you'll get much more feedback about your work and how you're being marketed for job openings.

-With most headhunters, their focus is getting paid by someone for their services.
-That means it's likely that your resume is going out with dozens of others, which puts you in the same situation as if you're applying for an online ad.
-A headhunter might know about unadvertised openings, but it's unlikely that you'll be the only person the headhunter pushes to get these jobs.
+With most headhunters, their focus is, understandably, getting paid by someone for their services.
+That means it's likely that your resume is always going out with dozens of others.
+However, the second type of headhunter might know about unadvertised openings and could increase your job prospects in a very meaningful way.

 Using a talent agent may make you feel like a Hollywood hotshot.
 However, there are many cons as well as pros to hiring an agent to help in your media job search.

 A talent agent works for you, but be prepared to pay.
 You may have to pay upfront fees, but it's more common to pay part of your salary if an agent finds you a job.
 If they also negotiate your media contract, you'll probably pay even more, possibly 10 percent of your salary.

-It takes a great deal of research before hiring an agent that's right for you.
+You should do a great deal of research before committing to an agent who you believe is the right one for you.
 After all, you'll be forking over money, so you shouldn't sign with just anybody.

 Some agents have dozens of clients.
 The best agents will find out about an opening and concentrate on marketing the client who's best for the job.
 Others will market several clients, not caring which one gets hired as long as they get paid for their representation.